deadc0de6/dotdrop/docs/usage.md

 To completely ignore all files not present in `dotpath` see [Ignore missing](#ignore-missing).

+If you want to get notified on files present in the `workdir` but not tracked by dotdrop see the [compare_workdir](config-format.md).

 For more options, see the usage with `dotdrop --help`.

 ## List profiles